Evelynewl/JHU-assignment/PracticalMLwirteup.md

 # JHU-Practical Machine Learning assignment
 This is my first github file and I just learn how to use it yesterday.
 I don't know why the codes below are monochrome since I know they should be marked with different colors.
+And there are some format mistakes I don't know how to correct.

 Please forgive me for that!
 ##Data
 Loading the data from my drive D.